Tetchy Klopp defends Liverpool's attitude

 WATCH: Liverpool thrashed by rampant Man City

-Liverpool were playing their first game since City's loss to Chelsea ended its 30-year wait for the top-flight title but was second best throughout in a 4-0 defeat to the team it has deposed as champion.
+Liverpool was playing its first game since City's loss to Chelsea ended its 30-year wait for the top-flight title but was second best throughout in a 4-0 defeat to the team it has deposed as champion.

 Kevin De Bruyne's penalty set the tone and Raheem Sterling and Phil Foden made it 3-0 before half-time, with Alex Oxlade-Chamberlain's own goal rounding off a miserable evening after a week to celebrate.